A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Notation and background

 We call a rooted phylogenetic network \emph{time-consistent} if there exists a function $t:V(N)\to \mathbb{N}$, called a \emph{time-stamp function}, such that

 An example of a network $N$ which is not time-consistent is shown in Figure~\ref{intro2}.
 To see this, first observe that labeling the root by any natural number $x\in\mathbb{N}$ forces its children to be labeled by $y>x$ and $z>x$, respectively.
 This means, the fathers of taxa $2$ and $3$ have to be labeled as $z$ and $y$, respectively, because they are reticulation vertices.
 To label the remaining internal vertices we require $y<z$ and $z<y$, which is impossible.
 Thus, $N$ is not time-consistent.
 For a positive integer $p$, let $S_p=\{0,1,\dots,p\}$ be the set of \emph{character states} and let the power set $2^{S_p}$ of $S_p$ denote the set of \emph{character state sets}.
 With a little abuse of notation we write singleton character state sets $\{q\}\in 2^{S_p}$ interchangeably as the character state $q$.
-This allows us to define characters of $\Gamma$ by taking unions and intersections of character state sets.
-Let $A$ be an algorithm for a phylogenetic network which iteratively propagates character states from the leaves to all reticulation vertices $v_r$ only if the children of the parents of $v_r$ which are different from $v_r$ have been assigned a character state $S\subseteq S_p$ by~$A$.
+This allows us to define characters of $\Gamma$ by taking unions and intersections of character state sets. \CorrB{To this end, we call vertices with shared parent vertices \emph{siblings}.} Let $A$ be an algorithm for a phylogenetic network which iteratively propagates character states from the leaves to all reticulation vertices $v_r$ only if \CorrB{the siblings of $v_r$} have been assigned a character state $S\subseteq S_p$ by~$A$.
 Note that $A$ does not necessarily exist.
-If it does, we say that $A$ is a \emph{reticulation consistent} algorithm.
+If it does, we say that $A$ \CorrB{respects a \emph{reticulation consistent ordering}}.